 What Is a Delaware Certificate of Dissolution?

 It’s only natural that some corporations close, and in Delaware you’ll need a certificate of dissolution.
 Formally dissolving a corporation is about resolving a business in an appropriate way that ends its responsibility to pay taxes and pertinent fees, with examples including franchise taxes and agent fees.
 Though the decision to close a company is a difficult one, once it is made there are several items that must be accomplished in order to make a closure official.

 How to Dissolve a Corporation in Delaware

 First, to dissolve a corporation based in Delaware, a certificate of dissolution must be filed with the offices of the Department of State.
 There are a several factors that impact the type of dissolution you pursue, including the sort of entity you’re dissolving, its scope, the amount of shares the corporation has been authorized, and your company’s current status.
-If your corporation is registered in Delaware and you’re seeking to protect the corporation from those claiming monetary assets or creditors seeking payment, you must first end its states as a business registered in the state.
+If your corporation is registered in Delaware and you’re seeking to protect the corporation from those claiming monetary assets or creditors seeking payment, you must first end its status as a business registered in the state.

 First, file with Delaware at the state level by submitting the certificate of dissolution.
 This certificate outlines that the company isn’t responsible nor liable for any future franchise taxes nor related registered agent fees that might apply.
 Then, you must hold a meeting where the board of directors of a company come together and affirmatively pass a dissolution resolution.
 Even after a resolution to dissolve, the corporation must file a formal certificate at the state level.
 The expertise of a filing specialist is useful in coalescing all the necessary information to pay the final round of your Delaware franchise taxes, which must be paid to formally dissolve your company.